7 Organizational Culture Factors’ Influence on Ethical Decision-Making and Management

 Strength of Organizational Culture

-Before we talk about the reinforces that make organizational cultures strong, it is important to recognize what a strong organizational culture actually is.
+Before we talk about the reinforcers that make organizational cultures strong, it is important to recognize what a strong organizational culture actually is.
 A strong organizational culture is a culture that highly influences its organizational members to exhibit the culture’s traits.
 Whereas in an organization with a weak culture, the culture does not influence employees’ behaviour day-to-day as much as other factors, such as their individual preferences or structural variables.
 In companies with weak cultures, employees find it hard to describe their culture.
 In companies with strong cultures, almost all, if not all, employees could describe the culture and be able to talk about its influence.

 Most of us have seen videos of Google employees going down a slide or Lululemon employees doing yoga together, and it is easy for us to see that they have a strong culture that influences their employees’ behaviour.
 While that makes a strong culture look fantastic, it is important for us to realize that not all strong cultures have those fun traits.
 In reality, there are organizations whose cultures are highly aggressive, outcomes-focused, attentive to detail, and not at all team-oriented.

 The corporate law field, for example, is highly competitive.
-Consequently, many of the organizations in that field have very strong cultures that reinforce high amounts competitiveness, devotion to results over process, attention to detail, and putting yourself above a team.
+Consequently, many of the organizations in that field have very strong cultures that reinforce high amounts of competitiveness, devotion to results over process, attention to detail, and putting yourself above a team.
 These cultures, while not desirable for most, are quite strong and have a direct impact on their employees.
 An associate in an organization like this would not hesitate to cut out another associate to get ahead because they know if they do not, they may be looked over when it comes time for a promotion.

-Thus, while we think of strong organizational cultures, it important for us to remember that these cultures are not all rosy and cheerful.
+Thus, while we think of strong organizational cultures, it is important for us to remember that these cultures are not all rosy and cheerful.
 Rather, strong cultures are ones in which the culture create an environment in which the individual conforms to the culture.
 This brings up, then, what makes an organizational culture strong?
 This is discussed in the next section.

 Reinforcers of Organizational Culture

 The reinforcers of organizational culture are summarized in the figure below.
 Essentially, the more evident that these reinforcers are in the organizational culture, the stronger the organizational culture is.
 However, it is important to remember that the strength of an organizational culture is on a spectrum with very strong on one end and very weak on the other.
-In each of type of culture on that spectrum, it is likely that some of these reinforces exist.
+In each of type of culture on that spectrum, it is likely that some of these reinforcers exist.
 So, while considering the reinforcers, we must consider how prevalent each one is and how many reinforcers in total there are.

 Originator(s)